HIP-Labs/HIP-Subnet/README.md

 ##### Validating

-<em> note: during this testing phase it is suggested you run your validator script in a tmux session.
+<em> note: during this testing phase it is suggested you run your validator script in a PM2 session.
-tmux is a terminal multiplexer.
-It lets you switch easily between several programs in one terminal, detach them (they keep running in the background) and reattach them to a different terminal.
-You can visit the repo [here](https://github.com/tmux/tmux/wiki) and follow the official guides if you require assistance. </em>
+PM2 is a daemon process manager that will help you manage and keep your application online 24/7.
+You can visit the repo [here]([https://github.com/tmux/tmux/wiki](https://github.com/Unitech/pm2)) and follow the official guides if you require assistance. </em>

 Stake your validator: